lenaadel/tutorial_dyadic_movesense/README.md

 By the end of this workshop, you will be able to:

 1. **Load and organize** biosensor data from multiple participants
-2. **Understand** ECG signal components and cardiac metrics
-3. **Implement two analysis pipelines**:
+2. **Implement two analysis pipelines**:
    - Quick pipeline using pre-computed heart rate
    - Comprehensive pipeline with raw ECG preprocessing
-4. **Compute physiological synchrony** between participants
+3. **Compute physiological synchrony** between participants using a few different methods
-5. **Make informed decisions** about which pipeline to use for your research.

-Please keep in mind that this tutorial does not provide you any guiidance on which analysis is right for your data analysis.
+Please keep in mind that this tutorial does not provide you any guidance on which analysis is right for your data analysis.
 I'm giving you a lot of options, which one you choose and how to tailor it for your needs is another question.
+It's also imporatnt to know that there may be mistakes in the more complex signal processing steps, I compiled all this in a matter of days.
+Lastly, this workshop does not cover statistical analysis, it's about reading in data and signal processing.

 ---